 Representing at trial and appellate levels pharmaceutical and medical device manufacturers in more than 250 individual product liability lawsuits.

-Representing pharmaceutical and medical device manufacturers in Congressional inquires on clinical research and marketing practices.
+Representing pharmaceutical and medical device manufacturers in Congressional inquiries on clinical research and marketing practices.

 Representing pharmaceutical manufacturer in domestic and international contract arbitrations.